 2. Classification/Grading Method

 With this job evaluation method, generic job characteristics are organized to reflect levels of responsibility and skills at a number of predetermined grade classifications.
+The job classification method organizes these characteristics into defined categories, ensuring fair salary structures.
 This is another simple technique that doesn’t take long.

-This method may be hard since often one size does not fit all, sometimes making it difficult to force jobs into a grade or pay structure.
+- This method may be hard since often one size does not fit all, sometimes making it difficult to force jobs into a grade or pay structure.
+However, the classification method is a job based approach to determining pay, ensuring roles are evaluated fairly.

 3. Point factor method